 We have compiled this simple guide to our New Mexico car seat, booster seat, and seat belt laws to help keep our communities safe.

 How Long Do Children Have to Ride in Car Seats in New Mexico?

-The safest place for a child to ride in any car is in a back seat, properly buckled into a properly fitting child safety seat.
+The safest place for any child under the age of 13 to ride in any car is in the back seat.
+The law requires that all children must be buckled into a properly fitting child safety seat.

 How Long Do Children Have to Ride in Booster Seats in New Mexico?

 Once a child reaches 60 pounds (usually around age 5 or 6), they can graduate to a booster seat.
 The law states that a booster seat must be used until the child is 7.
 If they are still under 60 pounds, however, they must keep using it regardless of their age.

 Booster seats come in two varieties: backless and with a high back.
 The choice of which is best depends on the car’s headrests.
 High-backed boosters have built-in neck support.
 A backless seat is okay as long as there are car headrests to protect the child.